Check out dates and sign up to attend.

 - You’ll use earlier income and tax information.
 Beginning with the 2017–18 FAFSA, students will be required to report income and tax information from an earlier tax year.
 For example, on the 2017–18 FAFSA, you—and your parent(s), as appropriate—will report your 2015 income and tax information, rather than your 2016 income and tax information.
 This change will make the FAFSA easier because you’ll already have done your taxes by the time you fill out your FAFSA, and you may be able to automatically import your tax information into your FAFSA.

-We make every effort to ensure that our students receive award letters as soon as possible.
+We make every effort to ensure that our students receive award offers as soon as possible.

-For continuing students, award letters are usually completed at the end of spring semester.
-If you have met the priority filing date and have not received an award letter by the end of May please contact our office.
+For continuing students, award offers are usually completed at the end of spring semester.
+If you have met the priority filing date and have not received an award offer by the end of May please contact our office.

 Can I use my Veterans Administration (VA) benefits at Mercy College?